jaegertracing/jaeger-ui/packages/plexus/README.md

 plexus provides hooks to define or generate props for the elements in the graph and their containers.
 For instance, the `setOnGraph` prop of the `LayeredDigraph` component (TODO(joe): rename) allows props to be defined or generated for the root `<div>` element of the graph.

-Generally, the value of these can be either an object of props to set on the target element, a function which will generate either `null` or an object of props to set on the target, or an array either of these.
+Generally, the value of these can be either an object of props to set on the target element, a function which will generate either `null` or an object of props to set on the target, or an array of either of these.

 ```tsx
 const graphClassName = { className: 'LeGraphOlogy' };